How To Get a Loan If You're Unemployed

 Find a side gig

-Freelance work, part-time jobs, or gig economy roles like driving for a ride-share service offer flexible work opportunities to earn money while searching for a full-time position or managing other responsibilities.
+Freelance work, part-time jobs, or gig-economy roles like driving for a rideshare service offer flexible ways to earn money while searching for a full-time position or managing other responsibilities.
 Side gigs can provide valuable income to bridge the financial gap during unemployment and may provide open doors to full-time employment.

 Look into government programs